Final Fantasy III (2006 video game): Development

 In place of capacity points, each character incurs a small temporary penalty for switching jobs.
 This penalty decreases the character's statistics for the next zero to ten battles.
 This period is called a "Job Transition Phase" and its length is based on how similar the new job is to the old job, and how proficient the character already is at the new job.

 The remake uses the Nintendo DS's Wi-Fi to allow the player to send email to others and unlock sidequests.
 Players are also able to send mail to various characters in the game as well as to other players.
 An interruption-save option is also available that lets the player turn off the DS and continue when turning it back on.
 Like in the original, there is no way to make permanent saves while inside a dungeon.

 The score was arranged for the Nintendo DS remake by Tsuyoshi Sekito and Keiji Kawamori, working under Uematsu's supervision.
 The soundtrack was released as an album by NTT Publishing in 2006 as Final Fantasy III Original Soundtrack, with revamped versions of the tracks plus some additional tracks.

-An iOS port of the DS remake was released on March 24, 2011 on the App Store.
+An iOS port of the DS remake was released on March 24, 2011, on the App Store.
 Both the gameplay and graphics were improved, and the sound was remastered, but the Mail/Mognet to other players was removed, with the Onion Knight job available via another quest.

 An Android port of the iOS remaster was released in June 2012 on Google Play.
 A PlayStation Portable port of that same version was released on September 20 the same year, albeit in a downloadable-only format outside Japan where it was released later that month.
 In April 2013, Square Enix released a high-definition port of the Android version for the Ouya console as a launch title.
-The Android version was also ported to Windows Phones on December 27, 2013, and an HD port of it was released for Steam on May 27, 2014.
+The Android version was also ported to Windows Phones on December 27, 2013.

+An HD port of the mobile version was released for Steam on May 27, 2014, in the west.
+The Steam version was released in Japan on February 28, 2020, alongside an update for all versions that added an auto battle function, 2x speed mode in battle, improved user interface, and 16:9 and 21:9 widescreen modes.